Lala0419/Fresh-Drink/README.md

 ## Lessons Learned:

-I learned the very basics about WebAPIs.
+I definitely learned more about WebAPIs.
 The concept and how to use it correctly.
 I also re-learned a lot of CSS futures while I worked on this project.
 It was challenging to re-organize and read codes (that I had references from swiper.js) at first but I was able to adjust the parts to where I wanted to be.
 Finding the right APIs that are functioning and also match with the feature I wanted to add was hard at first.
 However, it was a very good practice to get used to WebAPIs.

 <!-- ACKNOWLEDGMENTS -->